drzdo/arma3-persistent-campaign/README.md

     [["objects",[[["kind","th"],["type","Land_WoodenCrate_01_F"],["pos"<...>
     ```

+    It means that the content is saved.

+- then you are good to close the mission and players to log out
 - go to 3den, open the mission file, open debug console and load the saved data by executing

     ```